 Some things that can occur prior to criminal trial include plea bargaining and pretrial intervention, in which a defendant is diverted into a treatment program.
 Additionally, an Attorney might file various motions, such as a motion to suppress certain pieces of evidence or a motion to dismiss the charges.
 A Lawyer who provides criminal defense could thoroughly explain each phase in the Tequesta criminal justice and legal systems.

-Penalties for Misdemeanor Offenses
+What are the Penalties for Misdemeanor Offenses in Tequesta?

 The sanctions for misdemeanor criminal offenses can include confinement in jail and a fine.
 Tequesta recognizes two degrees of misdemeanors, with first-degree misdemeanors carrying heftier penalties.